mags0ft/blip/README.md

 flask run
 ```

+The model `qwen2.5vl:3b-q8_0` is used by default, but you can change this in the `.env` file.

-Make sure to have set the `SECRET_KEY` environment variable to a random string:
+Make sure to also have set the `SECRET_KEY` environment variable to a random string:

 ```bash
 # Generate a key, make sure to copy it and keep it secret!